Slow-Braised Smothered Turkey Wings with Holy Trinity Gravy

 8. 08

-Remove the foil for the final 15 minutes of baking.
+Carefully remove the foil for the final 15 minutes of baking.
+This allows the gravy to thicken further and slightly crisps the exposed skin before serving.

 Notes

-If you cannot find whole turkey wings, turkey thighs or large turkey legs work beautifully with this exact same method and timing.
+If your local market doesn't have whole turkey wings, swap in large turkey thighs or legs using the exact same method and timing.

 Robot Book Club is a publishing company staffed entirely by robots. © 2026.
 Read More · Twitter